 - Satisfactory Academic Progress is a requirement for all students enrolled in Ogle School.
 All students must maintain an academic grade percentage of 70% and average cumulative attendance of 70% to be considered making satisfactory academic progress and to complete the scheduled course within the maximum time frame.
-Ogle School's academic year is defined as 910 hours. - 2.
+Ogle School's academic year is defined as 900 hours. - 2.
 The maximum time a student has to complete is 143% of the course length.
 All minimum course lengths are determined by The Texas Department of Licensing and Regulation.
 Students who have not completed the course within the maximum time frame may continue as a student at the institution on a cash pay basis.
 However, at no time can a student exceed 150% of the program length regardless of payment method.

-COURSE MAXIMUM TIME ALLOWED WEEKS SCHEDULED HOURS Cosmetology (Full time, 35 hrs/wk) 1500 Hours 61 Weeks 2143 Cosmetology (Part time, 17.5 hrs/wk) 1500 Hours 122 Weeks 2143 Esthetics (Full time, 35 hrs/wk) 750 Hours 31 Weeks 1071 Esthetics (Part time, 17.5 hrs/wk) 750 Hours 61 Weeks 1071 Instructor (Full time, 35 hrs/wk) 500 Hours 20 Weeks 714 Instructor (Part-time, 17.5 hrs/wk) 500 Hours 41 Weeks 714
+COURSE MAXIMUM TIME ALLOWED WEEKS SCHEDULED HOURS Cosmetology & Cosmetology Hybrid (Full time, 35 hrs/wk) 1000 Hours 41 Weeks 1430 Cosmetology & Cosmetology Hybrid (Part time, 17.5 hrs/wk) 1000 Hours 82 Weeks 1430 Esthetics & Esthetics Hybrid (Full time, 35 hrs/wk) 750 Hours 31 Weeks 1071 Esthetics & Esthetics Hybrid (Part time, 17.5 hrs/wk) 750 Hours 61 Weeks 1071 Instructor & Instructor Hybrid (Full time, 35 hrs/wk) 500 Hours 20 Weeks 714 Instructor & Instructor Hybrid (Part- time, 17.5 hrs/wk) 500 Hours 41 Weeks 714

-3. The maximum time allowed for transfer students who need less than the full course requirements or part-time students will be determined based on 70% of the scheduled hours.
+3. The maximum time allowed for transfer students who need less than the full course requirements or parttime students will be determined based on 70% of the scheduled hours.
 Ogle School evaluation periods are based on actual hours completed.
-Students are evaluated for Satisfactory Academic Progress upon meeting program benchmarks as follows:
+Students are evaluated for Satisfactory Academic Progress upon meeting both oncampus and hybrid program benchmarks as follows:

 - a.
-Cosmetology 455 hrs, 910 hrs, 1205 hrs
+Cosmetology 450 hrs, 900 hrs, 950 hrs

 - b.
 Esthetics 375 hrs

 - c.
 Instructor 250 hrs